alfiogn/Flask-Wedding/README.md

-# FGiorgio e Benni - Wedding website
+# Giorgio e Benni - Wedding website
 The website for my wedding!

 A basic Flask application with minimal database management (TODO).